google/earthengine-catalog/catalog/global-pasture-watch/svh-30m_v1.md

 - **Data restrictions and uncertainty**: The training data was restricted to strong-beam, night-time measurements to minimize signal noise, and additional filters were applied, but this does not fully account for all sources of data uncertainty in the ICESat-2 mission.
 Furthermore, cloud cover and smoke hinder signal penetration, increasing uncertainty in some regions.
+Specifically for 2019, the model presented slightly poorer performance compared to more recent years, which might be related to differences in data availability and quality at the beginning of the ICESat-2 mission.

 - **Difficulty detecting very short vegetation**: Lidar sensors, including ICESat-2, struggle to accurately measure very low canopies, especially with sparse cover or partial ground occlusion.
 The training data does not identify vegetation